- Sermon Notes

 Job 19:25-27, For I know that my Redeemer lives, and He shall stand at last on the earth; and after my skin is destroyed, this I know, that in my flesh I shall see God, whom I shall see for myself, and my eyes shall behold, and not another.
 Oh, how my heart yearns within me!
 NKJV

-- The land of Zebulun and Naphtali was the tip of the spear you might say, they received the worst of the oppression in those days when Assyria brought their armies from the North.
+- The land of Zebulun and Naphtali received the worst of the oppression in those days when Assyria brought their armies from the North.

-- But the place of darkest oppression God will make glorious because it was there that God would send His Son…
+- God will make glorious the place of darkest oppression because it is there that God would send His Son…

 Matthew 4:13-14, And leaving Nazareth, He came and settle in Capernaum, which is by the sea, in the region of Zebulun and Naphtali.
 This was to fulfill what was spoken through Isaiah the prophet…

-- The response to God’s answer, the fulfilling of a promise to send His Son should’ve brought joy and gladness; like the gladness of harvest, like when men rejoice after a great victory.
+- When God fulfills His promise, when God answers the hurt and anguish of the soul, the response should be joy and gladness; like the gladness of harvest, like when men rejoice after a great victory.